 On how to apply abstraction to power structures between people in society.

-Eugenia Cheng: So we can look at the fact that men hold more power in society than women, and we can also look at the fact that white people hold more power than black people—and there’s something analogous about those situations.
-So we can look at the interactions between men and women and understand something about the power differential and we can kind of transfer between the situations of white people and black people as well.
+Eugenia Cheng: So we can look at the fact that men hold more power in society than women, and we can also look at the fact that white people hold more power than Black people—and there’s something analogous about those situations.
+So we can look at the interactions between men and women and understand something about the power differential and we can kind of transfer between the situations of white people and Black people as well.
 And then we can also understand that then it’s not the same as the relationships the other way round.
 So that shows us a way in which it’s really different.
 If a man treats a woman badly, it’s very different from a woman treating a man badly.
-And likewise if a white person is racist against black people that is different from black people being racist against white people.
+And likewise if a white person is racist against Black people that is different from Black people against white people.
 There is something in common, which is it’s people being bad to people—at that level it’s the same.
 But there is also some sense in which it is different and we should acknowledge that, that we can then have a different discussion about what we should do about it.
 But finding those abstractions and connections between things at least gives us a clear starting point for having sensible discussions.

 On how mathematical biology can be used to predict human behavior.

 Edray Goins: There’s a branch of math that I’m actually really fascinated about myself.
 It’s called mathematical biology.
 It’s not exactly what you might think, which is maybe modeling by how the body works or even modeling how populations might grow and decline over years.
 Some people are actually using it to model diseases and really model the spread of diseases.